 Sharp-tailed grouse are a pretty common bird in North Dakota, though they have experienced some declines in recent years.
 They are most common in the Missouri Slope region and are fond of the mixed and short grass prairies there.

 The season for sharp-tailed grouse runs from September 9 to January 7 with a daily bag limit of 3.

-The season runs from September 22 to November 6 with a daily bag limit of 3.
+The season opens September 8 and closes January 6.
+There is a daily bag limit of 3.

 Other Species for Bird Hunting in North Dakota